ubcmri/GitTutorial/collaboration_tutorial.md

 ## Exercise

 ### Setting up a new Github repository
 (:octocat:) First, open your web browser and go to http://www.github.com.
+At this point Mike should already have shown you how to create a repository on your Github profile.
+If you have done that alread, skip to the next paragraph, if not, continue reading.
 Now you want to create a new repository, i.e. a new project.
 Go to your profile on github and set up a new repository.
 If you can't find it, follow guide here: https://help.github.com/articles/create-a-repo/

 Managed to create a new repository (git slang *repo*)?
 Great!
 Then you want to get this project onto your computer, this is called cloning.